Ghosts Next Door

 "She did?"
 Mr. Wong replied.

-“Those water lilies came from Giverny in France, the old man who gave them to me told me that they were magical, but I didn’t believe him.
-James, I’ve only ever seen her in my dreams.
-She’s beautiful and kind and so very smart.
-Her younger sisters are almost the same but not quite her equal, but you James, you’ve seen her in the flesh.
-How I envy you,” Mr. Wong seemed sad.
+"Those water lilies came from Giverny in France.
+The old man who gave me them told me they were magical, but I didn't believe him.
+James, I've only ever seen her in my dreams.
+She's beautiful and kind and so very smart.
+Her younger sisters are almost the same but not quite her equal, but you, James, you've seen her in the flesh.
+How I envy you," Mr. Wong seemed sad.

 "It's you she cares for Mr. Wong," I reassured him.

 He nodded and smiled to himself.
-After that day, Mr. Wong asked my grandfather’s parents if he could pay him to help upkeep his property, seeing him not getting any younger.
-My grandfather’s folks agreed, and every day Mr. Wong would show my grandfather how to care for his seven water lilies.
-He also told my grandfather that the older man from France said to him that he should talk to the lilies, have conversations with them, treat them as if they were people.
-This Mr. Wong did all the time, and at night he would dream that the eldest of the lily sisters would sit and keep company with him in the courtyard.
+After that day, Mr. Wong asked my grandfather's parents if he could pay him to help upkeep his property, seeing as he was not getting any younger.
+My grandfather's folks agreed, and every day, Mr. Wong would show my grandfather how to care for his seven water lilies.
+He also told my grandfather that the older man from France told him he should talk to the lilies, have conversations with them, and treat them as if they were people.
+This Mr. Wong did all the time, and at night, he would dream that the eldest of the lily sisters would sit and keep company with him in the courtyard.

 "Mr. Wong lived until he was ninety-three," my grandfather told me.